Sherine Blair, L.Ac., Dipl. OM, MSTOM

 Sherine is also the on-site acupuncturist at Acushnet Company; home of both Titleist and FootJoy brands.
 Part of the Acushnet HealthWise program gives their employees free access to various health and wellness professionals that include acupuncture, chiropractic, physical therapy, massage therapy, nutritional counseling, talk therapy, personal training, etc.

-Though she is a native New Yorker, she quickly acclimated to southern California and enjoys living a healthy, fun and active lifestyle in Carmel Valley with her husband and their two-year-old daughter.
+Though she is a native New Yorker, she quickly acclimated to southern California and enjoys living a healthy, fun and active lifestyle in Carmel Valley with her husband and their three-year-old daughter.

 Kara Alexzander, DACM, L.Ac., CNC